grupo-sbf/DoSo/README.md

 ## DoSo is not:

 - A replacement for functional programming libraries like `dartz` or `fpdart`.
-It is a simple and elegant solution for handling states and errors in a functional way, without the need for complex abstractions.
+It is a simple and elegant solution for handling states and errors in a functional way, without the need follow entire functional approach.
 - A replacement for state management libraries like `flutter_bloc` or `provider`.
 It is a lightweight library that can be used in conjunction with these libraries to simplify state and error handling.

 ## 🔗 More Info & Contribute